yaralahruthik/yaralahruthik/README.md

 Currently working as a Frontend Consultant/Contractor.
 But I am open to full-time/contract roles in the UK and Europe.

-In the ever-evolving world of tech start-ups, I've found my niche in producing high-quality work rapidly, making me a valuable asset for early-stage ventures.
-My ability to quickly grasp and apply new concepts contributes to my efficiency.

-Though I'm comfortable navigating various technology stacks, my stronghold lies within front-end development.
-I specialize in architecting and crafting clean, maintainable front-ends that ensure a seamless user experience.
-My code blends functionality and aesthetics, mirroring the user interfaces I create.

 The tech stack where I have `professional-work` experience:
 - Programming Languages: TypeScript, JavaScript, Python.
 - Front-end: React, Redux, React Query, TailwindCSS, CSS/SCSS, HTML.